MiguelEuripedes/embedded_AI/Projects/fire_detection/Hardware_Implementation/Codes/README.md

 Here you can find the code to use in your arduino.
-Save the file as a zip and add it to your lib, them use the camera inference according to your board.
+Save the files as a zip (all together), or download the zip file already, after that add it to your libs on your arduino IDE.
+Once that is done, check the examples section and seach for the lib you just added, now look for the camera inference thats is suitable to your board.